FrankZou21/tweeter/README.md

 # Tweeter Project

 Making use of front end skills such as HTML, CSS, JS, jQuery and AJAX along with back end tools such as Node, Express and MongoDB to create a simple, single-page Twitter clone.
+This project was originally forked from lighthouse labs with the server premade.

 ## Getting Started